Red Lion Chambers prides itself on providing excellent pupillages that train and prepare junior practitioners for a successful career at the bar.

 Third Six Pupillages

 Chambers has a strong record of recruiting tenants from our third six pupils, and welcomes applications from exceptional candidates.
+Please monitor this page and our social channels to view when the application process for third six pupillages will open.

 Chambers understands the difficulties facing those who enter the profession at the most junior level.
 To that end, we do not require our third six pupils to pay rent or clerks’ fees.